Wii Party: Party Games

 Players take turns spinning a wheel to earn medals.
 Depending on where the wheel stops, players can win medals, lose medals, or add medals to the bank.
-Players can also win medals saved up in the bank by winning minigames.
-After ten rounds, overtime begins, and the game ends after ten rounds or until any player wins a Bank Battle.
+Players can also earn medals saved up in the bank by winning minigames.
+After ten rounds, overtime begins, and the game ends after any player wins a Bank Battle.
 The player with the most medals wins.